 Children at KS1 will learn to understand what algorithms are; how they are implemented as programs on digital devices; and that programmes execute by following precise and unambiguous instructions.
 Create and debug simple programs.
 Use logical reasoning to predict the behaviour of simple programs.

 Use technology purposefully to create, organise, store, manipulate and retrieve digital content.

 Recognise common uses of information technology beyond school.
 Use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.

-The study of ICT for KS2 has also been divided into the 3 subsections; CS, IT and DL.
+The study of Computing for KS2 has also been divided into the 3 subsections; CS, IT and DL.

 Children at KS2 will learn to design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts Use sequence, selection, and repetition in programs; work with variables and various forms of input and output.
 Use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs.
 Understand computer networks including the internet; how they can provide multiple services, such as the World Wide Web.
 Appreciate how search results are selected and ranked.